barripdmx/redespodemos/gexf/README.md

 It doesn't work with Internet Explorer 8 or older.

-### Known Issues ##

-You may have trouble using the viewer if you launch it from a local drive, as some browsers consider loading files from disk via Ajax to be unsecure.
-It usually works with Firefox, but not with Chrome.
-In Internet Explorer you'll have a security pop-up asking you to "Allow blocked content".

-Another solution is uploading it to a server, where it should work correctly.

-### Contribute as a translator ##
+### Contribute as a translator

 Gexf JS Viewer is now available in English, French and Italian

 If you want to translate the interface in your language (and share this translation with the community), please translate the following sentences, send them to me and I'll upload them to github.

-Strings to translate :
+Strings to translate:

 1. Search nodes
 2. Attributes